-Prior to contract execution, commencement of program performance and disbursement of any funds, SETA shall receive from each funded agency's insurer an ORIGINAL, computer-generated, or faxed certificate of insurance and copies of required endorsements.
+These requirements apply to all individuals and entities funded by SETA, including, but not limited to, program operators, sub-grantees, vendors and contractors (each an "Insured").
+Prior to subgrant or contract execution, commencement of program performance and/or disbursement of any funds, SETA shall receive from each Insured's insurer an original, computer-generated, or faxed policy declarations page, certificate of insurance and copies of required endorsements.

-GENERAL REQUIREMENTS:
+GENERAL REQUIREMENTS

-1. CERTIFICATES OF INSURANCE MUST INCLUDE:

-- A. Insuring Company's Name; - B. Full Mailing Address of Insurance Company's Issuing Branch Office; (this item may be added to certificate by SETA staff) - C. Policy Number(s); - D. Policy Effective and Expiration Date(s); - E. Policy Limits; - F. Deductible(s) or statement that "No deductible is applicable"; - G. As respects General Liability Coverage, statement that "occurrence type" coverage rather than "claims made type" coverage is provided; - H. Certificates must include an original signature or an original stamp of the agent's signature. - I. Notice of Cancellation:
+- 1. POLICY DECLARATIONS PAGE MUST INCLUDE: All required insurance coverage in amounts not less than those specified in the required coverages provided herein. - 2.
+CERTIFICATES OF INSURANCE MUST INCLUDE: - A. Insuring Company's Name; - B. Full Mailing Address of Insurance Company's Issuing Branch Office; - C. Policy Number(s); - D. Policy Effective and Expiration Date(s); - E. Policy Limits; - F. Deductible(s) or statement that "No deductible is applicable"; - G. For General Liability Coverage, confirmation that "occurrence type" coverage rather than "claims made type" coverage is provided. - H. Certificates must include an original signature or an original stamp of the agent's signature; - I. Notice of Cancellation, stated in the following way: